So, TAKE FIVE!

 The strap still laced through the attachment loops and buckle as it had in the previous design however, the shoelace type eyelets were replaced by speedy rivets and a buckle eyelet.

 The ability to replace a chin strap was accomplished with a garter stud and loop design.
 The design allowed for the chin strap to be securely attached to the liner body but easy to remove and replace.
 The stud was attached to the liner body in the same location where the permanent attachment had been previously.
 The outside was capped for a clean finish with the stud on the inside.

 The triangular loop was placed over the stud and pulled until the small looped end snapped into position around the base of the stud.

-Note: Although the wedge buckle chin strap assembly was standardized and introduced as part of the new cotton web design in early 1942, Hawley, General Fiber, St. Clair, Inland, Westinghouse and MSA liner bodies would not be adapted to accept this type of chin strap until their respective stocks of the permanent design were exhausted.
+Note: Although the wedge buckle chin strap assembly was standardized and introduced as part of the new cotton web design in early 1942, Hawley, General Fiber, St. Clair, Inland, Westinghouse and Mine Safety Appliance, liner bodies would not be adapted to accept this type of chin strap until their respective stocks of the permanent design were exhausted.
 All remaining manufacturers of plastic liner bodies were installed with garter studs to attach the new chin straps for the entirety of their contracts.
 This allows for some fun liner variation collecting.